erkghlerngm44/malaffinity-tests/README.md

 Results are at [`erkghlerngm44_results.txt`](erkghlerngm44_results.txt) (apologies for the shit taste).

-Ran this script from 17:27 to 18:27 (approx) on the 10th April.
+Ran this script from 17:27 to 18:27 BST (approx) on the 10th April.
 As you can see, malaffinity returns the same affinity as MAL 100% of the time.